Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Kinetic Theory for the Ocean

 in which $\p = (k, l, m)$ is the 3-D wavevector with $\K=(k, l)$ and $k_h=(k^2+l^2)^{1/2}$.
 We employ subscripts to denote the dimensionality of the spectral density.
 We will reference a horizontally isotropic spectral density and move between 2-D and 3-D using $n_2(k_h,m)=k_h n_3(k_h,m)$.
 Furthermore, wave action spectral density is related to energy density as $n(\p) = E(\p)/\omega$ and the change of variables between frequency and wavenumber space utilizes $n_2(k_h,m) dk_h = n_2(\omega,m) d\omega $.
 The factor $\dot \r$ represents the rate of refraction in physical space $\r$ (advection plus group velocity) and $\dot \p$ the rate of refraction in the spectral domain.
 These are local functions of space, time and wavenumber.
 We will represent the background variables using upper case notation.
 Horizontal velocities are $\U=(U,V)$ and the background wavevector is $(K, L, M)$.
 We direct the reader to \cite{lvov2024generalized} for an actual derivation of (\ref{eq:ActionConservation}).

 We will work with an Eulerian representation by averaging over all wave trajectories that bring wave packets to position $\p$ at $\r$ and $t$, $n(\p; \r, t)$:

 in which nonconservative processes are represented on the right-hand-side.
-We direct the reader to \cite{MO} for a presentation of this radiation balance scheme and to \cite{eden2019numerical, dematteis2021downscale, dematteis2022origins, lvov2024generalized, polzin2024one, dematteis2024interacting} for recent work on the nonlinear transfers.
+Sources such as near-inertial wave generation from wind forcing or internal tide generation from sloping topography are represented by $S_o$, sinks such as wave-breaking by $S_i$.
+Nonlinear interactions, which conserve energy and pseudomomentum amongst three waves rather than the wave action, Section \ref{Prognostic}.\ref{Damping}, are represented schematically as $\mathcal{ NL}$.
+We direct the reader to \cite{MO} for a presentation of this radiation balance scheme and to \cite{eden2019numerical, dematteis2021downscale, dematteis2022origins, lvov2024generalized, polzin2025one, dematteis2024interacting} for recent work on the nonlinear transfers.
 In order to arrive at the action conservation statement (\ref{eq:ActionConservation}), there is a discard of terms representing the packet structure having a spatial scale $\mathcal{L}$, assumed to be large relative to the inverse wavenumber $\ell$ \citep{gershgorin2009canonical}, see also \cite{lvov2024generalized}.
-This envelope structure has a potential vorticity signature associated with the internal wave momentum flux divergence \citep{BM05}.
+The envelope structure of a wave packet sets a pseudomomentum flux divergence.
+If the envelope structure is finite in both horizontal dimensions, the curl of the pseudomomentum flux divergence is nonzero, and the curl of this divergence represents a PV anomaly \citep{BM05}.
 This is a key issue as concerns the role of internal waves in the mesoscale eddy potential enstrophy budget (Section \ref{budgets}.\ref{Enstrophy_Budget}) and a notable departure from \cite{M76}, in which the role of such residual circulations was not realized.
-We do not delve into this in detail, simply pointing out that the quantitative connection appears in \cite[e.g.][]{bretherton1969mean,BM05,wagner2015available}.
+We do not delve into this in detail, simply pointing out that the quantitative connection appears in \cite[e.g.][]{bretherton1969mean,BM05,xie2015generalised,wagner2015available}.

 We assume the internal wavefield can be represented as the sum of a quasi-stationary, quasi-homogeneous isotropic component $n^{(0)}(\p)$ and two that vary in space and time in response to eddy interactions: